 Part of what I do involves designing wedding stationery.
 Invitations that use glitter; where it’s either impregnated within the paper, or is glued on top, are loved by so many; and here’s my quandry: do I remove my offering of glitter invites completely, or do I educate my couples about its environmental impact; allowing them to make an informed choice?
 I know that the long term solution for me, is to stop using plastic-based glitter altogether.
 I do feel a bit uncomfortable about interfering with the wedding wishes of my couples, but the message has to start somewhere, right?

 There are biodegradable glitters on the market; read the lovely Moral Fibre’s blog post here.
 This is a glittering step in the right direction, and if you know of these environmentally friendly alternatives being offered impregnated within biodegradable card or paper, I’d love to know!

 One interesting and alternative type of paper I am very happy to use is the recycled ‘Ellie Poo Paper’.
 Yes, that’s right – it contains elephant poo!
 I use it for a ‘Save the Date‘ card design, and you’ll appreciate that although the audience is very niche, the paper is obviously a real talking point!
 The company also make ‘Rhino Poo Paper’ and recycled paper from jeans!
 Check them out here: The Paper Trail

 I’d love to hear how your business is helping the environment.
-Please share your thoughts, advice and ideas in the reply box below.
+Please share your thoughts, advice and ideas in the reply box at the botttom.